minnygal/HideAndSeek/README.md

 For example, when you're in the Garage, you could type ```check``` and press the Enter key to check if there's anyone hiding behind the car in the Garage.
 ```
 You are in the Garage.
-You see the following exits:
+You see the following exit:
  - the Entry is In
 Someone could hide behind the car
 You have not found any opponents